cycedmund/blackjack-game/README.md

 ## Getting Started

-The game is deployed on Vercel App, you can view and play the game here: https://blackjack-game-project.vercel.app/
+The game is deployed on Vercel, you can view and play the game here: https://blackjack-game-project.vercel.app/

+Note: The optimal experience for playing the game is on computers.
+The images might not display correctly on phones or iPads.

 ## Next Steps